wp-plugins/plugin-organizer/readme.txt

 4. Page edit screen.

 == Changelog ==

+= 5.7.6 =
+Fixed a typo that prevented globally disabled mobile groups from being enabled on a post or page.
+Streamlined plugin matching functionality when saving enabled/disabled during meta box save so it all uses a single function instead of multiple if statements.
+Fixed the MU plugin so PO can't be disabled on the admin side which locks the user out of all plugin organizer settings.

 = 5.7.5 =
 Fixed problem with wordpress not deleting rows from the PO_plugins table upon auto emptying trash.